 If you have an urn, pot, cup, any similar fireproof container, plus some sand or salt, you should be good to go.
 Simply fill up the vessel with sand or salt, and stick the incense in the urn.
 It will burn down safely.
 And as long as you position the incense stick correctly, you’ll catch the ash in the vessel.

 Just be careful if you choose to burn a bunch of incense in one urn.
 This can cause air problems, so ventilate!
 Incense can cause headaches and other health issues and can be harmful to cats and dogs.
+It can even get rid of fruit flies by irritating their lungs.

 You can also set off your smoke alarm if you’re not careful, as well.